-By 2025, UC Davis needs to reduce ongoing reliance on state funds and tuition revenue (core funds) by $80–100 million and fundamentally change the way we operate to sustain a balanced budget and maintain a responsible central reserve.
+In January 2020, the campus identified the need to reduce ongoing reliance on state funds and tuition revenue (core funds) by $80–100 million by 2025 and to fundamentally change the way we operate to sustain a balanced budget and maintain a responsible central reserve.
 These actions will allow UC Davis to invest in strategic priorities, build a responsible central reserve and meet future challenges.

 - Within five years, UC Davis must have a balanced and sustainable core funds operating budget.

 - Campus units must make fundamental, long-term changes in business practices and fund management strategies across all facets of UC Davis to achieve financial sustainability.

 In an organization as complex and varied as UC Davis, only a multi-faceted approach to this challenge will be successful.
 We must critically evaluate and innovate our practices around resource generation and utilization by:

 - Looking for opportunities to grow net revenue from new sources

 - Striving for improved processes to achieve operational efficiencies